starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 title: "Alternative Installations"
 description: "Instructions for installing Star Citizen on Linux using third party launchers and other alternative options to our recommended install via the LUG Helper"
 nav_order: 3
+md_message: "You are viewing raw source files...
+Go to https://wiki.starcitizen-lug.org/ to use the wiki!"
 ---
 # Alternative Installations